alchemycodelab/display-a-list-practice/README.md

 ## Goal

-Render 4 separate lists of things to the same index.html file.
+Render 4 separate lists of things to the same `index.html` file.
 Minimally,

--   one list should be a list of string,
+1. One list should be a list of string,
--   one should be a list of simple objects,
+1. One should be a list of simple objects,
--   one should be a list of objects where one property is a nested object,
+1. One should be a list of objects where one property is a nested object,
--   STRETCH:
+1. Another list of of simple objects, or

-    -   and one should be a list of objects where one property is an array.
+    - STRETCH: A list of objects where one property is an array.
+This means that you need to render a sub-list for each item in the main list!

 ## Setup